Oliver Vachell

 Oliver Vachell (c.
-1518 – 24 May 1564), of Buriton, near Petersfield, Hampshire and North Marston, Buckimghamshire, was an English politician.
+1518 – 24 May 1564), of Buriton, near Petersfield, Hampshire and North Marston, Buckinghamshire, was an English politician.

 Family

 Vachell was married by 25 August 1537 to Margaret, a daughter of Richard Norton of East Tisted, Hampshire.
 They had two sons and four daughters.

 Career

 He was a Member (MP) of the Parliament of England for Hindon in October 1553 and Taunton in April 1554.
 He was an associate of Stephen Gardiner, Bishop of Winchester.